asra020601/credit_card_approval/README.md

 # credit_card_approval
-In this project, I have built an automatic credit card approval system with the help of several machine laerning algorithmns
+In this project, I have built an automatic credit card approval system with the help of several machine laerning algorithmns.
+I have manipulated data, if there are any missing entries in the dataset.I performed exploratory data analysis (EDA) on the given dataset.
+I worked on pre-processing the data before applying machine learning model to the dataset.
+And finally, I applied machine learning model that can predict if an individual’s application for a credit card will be accepted or not.